A small study recently “found” that giving diabetic animals insulin fails to protect against inflammation.

 They don’t see insulin for what it is: A master control hormone.

-Dr. Cutler explains how the modern sugar and grain-filled diet, which floods our bodies with blood sugar and causes insulin resistance, isn’t just a risk for diabetes and to the pancreas.
+The Insulin Factor explains how the modern sugar and grain-filled diet, which floods our bodies with blood sugar and causes insulin resistance, isn’t just a risk for diabetes and to the pancreas.

 The flood of insulin that your body has to produce to process all that blood sugar is putting almost every organ system at risk.